 The most commonly injured ligament in a high ankle sprain is the anterior tibiofibular ligament.
 Severe injuries can also cause damage to the syndesmosis which is a membrane connecting the Tibia and Fibula.

 High ankle sprain treatment

 High ankle sprain treatment at home

 - Ice should not be applied directly to the skin but through a wet tea towel or using a commercially available hot and cold pack.
 Ice can be applied for 10 minutes every hour initially with the frequency reduced to two or three times per day as symptoms require.

-A doctor, physiotherapist or other sports medical professional may prescribe anti-inflammatory and painkilling medication such as ibuprofen to help reduce pain and swelling.
-Ibuprofen should not be taken if you have asthma.
-Always check with a doctor before taking medication.
+- A doctor, physiotherapist or other sports medical professional may prescribe anti-inflammatory and painkilling medication such as ibuprofen.
+This will help reduce pain and swelling after a High ankle sprain.

-Sports massage can be applied after a period of 72 hours to help reduce swelling, loosen muscles and prevent the build-up of scar tissue.
+- Sports massage can be applied after a period of 72 hours to help reduce swelling, loosen muscles and prevent the build-up of scar tissue.

-Once the ankle is pain-free, the physical therapist would advise on mobility and strengthening exercises to restore the ankle to full function.
+- Once the ankle is pain-free, the physical therapist would advise on mobility and strengthening exercises to restore the ankle to full function.